pedditarakaraviteja/HospitalChargesforInpatients-Mapreduce/README.md

 * Mapper input: One line data that mapper will read:
    * 039 - EXTRACRANIAL PROCEDURES W/O CC/MCC	10001	SOUTHEAST ALABAMA MEDICAL CENTER	1108 ROSS CLARK CIRCLE	DOTHAN	AL	36301	AL - Dothan	91	$32,963.07 	$5,777.24 	$4,763.73

-*Mapper Output/reducer input:example of an intermediate key, value pair output by your mapper:
+*  Mapper Output/reducer input:Example of an intermediate key, value pair output by your mapper:
     Al 879
     AK 23
     AZ 606
-    *Reduced ouput:
+    *  Reduced ouput:
      city = AL(Albama) total number of discharges = 879
     * Language :
      Language used for map reducing python
     * What kind of chart will you use to display your results?
      I will use pie chat to display results.